-Working in collaboration with our customer, functionality and design came together in this project.
-This 3’ x 3’ gate was built using 1” square tubing and left raw to match the existing fence design.
-A custom latch, along with two pin receivers and hinge pins were required for added durability.
+Working in collaboration with our customer, functionality and design really came together in this project.
+The 3’ x 3’ gate was built using 1-inch square tubing and left raw to match the existing fence design.
+A custom latch, along with two pin receivers and hinge pins were required for added strength and durability.

-If you have a gate or fence that is need of repair, or if you need a whole new gate, give us a call at 512.358.6869.
+If you have a gate or fence that is need of repair or if you just need a whole new gate or fence, give us a call at 512.358.6869.
 We’d be glad to help!

 Brushed stainless steel trim and filler were cut-to-fit onsite around this pre-installed pizza oven.